There was once a time when every women who was trying to drop a few pounds of fat in the gym was hitting the cardio like it was going out of fashion.

 To maximize your results, you need to be lifting heavy and working hard in your weight training workout.

-The intensity should be high, so we’d recommend using compound movements like squats, deadlifts and bench press to recruit more muscles into every movement and burn more calories.
+The intensity in your weights workout for weight loss should be high, so we’d recommend using compound movements like squats, deadlifts and bench press to recruit more muscles into every movement and burn more calories.

 At the same time, you should use higher reps to keep your body moving and challenge every muscle fibre.

 Finally, circuits are an excellent way to optimize your weight training for fat loss.
 For example, check out this workout.